ibilalkhilji/Laravel-Db-Sync/README.md

 Sync remote database to a local database or vice-versa

-> **Note** this requires remote MySQL accesses in order to connect to a remote MySQL database, that need to be defined in database.php
+> **Note** this requires remote MySQL connection to sync the database, and that need to be defined in database.php

 ## Install